-You need not receive the compensation in cash for it to be taxable.
+You don't need to receive the compensation in cash for it to be taxable.
 Payments you receive in the form of goods or services generally must be included in gross income at their fair market value.

 Volunteer work.
 Don't include in your gross income amounts you receive for supportive services or reimbursements for out-of-pocket expenses under any of the following volunteer programs.